miho/VMF-Text-Tutorials/VMF-Text-Tutorial-01/README.md

 */
 ```

-The source directories of our tutorial project looks like this:
+The source directories of our tutorial project look like this:

 ```
 └── src